 Please note, you must read the legal pack before we can create your online bidding account, please ensure you register with the same email address you provide to us for the system to identify you.
 If you don’t follow these important steps you won’t be able to bid.

 As with any auction, if you are successful, your purchase will be legally binding, and you will exchange contracts on the fall of the gavel.
 A member of our staff will sign the contract/special conditions of sale on your behalf, in accordance with the terms and conditions, which are available with our remote bidding form.

-It is your responsibility to ensure you have completed all of your pre-auction checks which should include viewing the property, reading the legal pack, checking the addendum for any changes to the catalogue, reading the important information and common auction conditions, as well as arranging a survey and your finances (if applicable).
+It is your responsibility to ensure you have completed all of your pre-auction checks which should include viewing the property, reading the legal pack (which can include costs in addition to the purchase price), checking the addendum for any changes to the catalogue, reading the important information, common auction conditions and remote bidding terms and conditions as well as arranging a survey and your finances (if applicable).